Thomascountz/lolli/README.md

 ## Contributing

+User stories for features and chores are tracked via a Trello board.
+Please feel free to request access.

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/lolli.
+Bug reports and pull requests are welcome on GitHub at https://github.com/thomascountz/lolli.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License